Greater Portland Metro: Routes

 METRO operates two hubs: one in downtown Portland, called the METRO Pulse, and one in downtown Westbrook, also known as the Westbrook Hub.
 Additionally, the Portland Transportation Center, which provides an intercity bus connection and Amtrak service, serves as a major transfer point.

 Intercity service from York County, Maine's southernmost county, connects to the METRO system at The Maine Mall and at several stops along Congress Street.

 Local routes are numbered 1 through 9, with the 9 split into 9A and 9B.
 There is currently no route 6.
 There is one lettered route, the Husky Line (H), which connects the Gorham and Portland campuses of the University of Southern Maine.
-There is one express route, the BREEZ, which runs between Portland and Brunswick (plus twice daily extensions to Bath Iron Works); on signage, it is identified as "B".
-There is also a new Metro CONNECT route, an on-demand shuttle service to expand service within Falmouth.
+There is one express route, the BREEZ, which runs between Portland and Brunswick; on signage, it is identified as "B".
+There is also a Metro CONNECT route, an on-demand shuttle service to expand service in Scarborough.

 Routes 21, 24A and 24B from South Portland Bus Service have been incorporated into METRO as of December 29, 2024, with no planned route changes thus far.
 The fares of these routes will remain the same as the other METRO routes.